shadowpeak100/startup/README.md

 The website now hosts everything over express.
 It can stand on its own and download/display files.
 The ability to download a previously uploaded file has been added as well.
 There is now a third party service call to get a chuck norris joke because all APIs that were relevant to the website cost money I didn't want to pay.

+## WebSockets ##
+3/29/24

+Websocket functionality conveys when a user uploads a new song on the "new" page.
+When a user uploads a song, a message pops up "new song uploaded new song: <Title here> just added, check it out!"
+This allows users to see when new items of interest are added so they can be amongst the first to check out the new hits!